 A potential disadvantage of using the RegexUtil class is that your code becomes dependent on the Checker Framework at run time as well as at compile time.
-You can avoid this by adding the Checker Framework to your project, or by copying the RegexUtil class into your own code.
+That is, the checker.jar or checker-qual.jar file must be on the classpath at run time.
+You can avoid this by copying the RegexUtil class into your own code.